LLNL/NM-ROM/README.txt

 There are two ways to generate data and train the models, by batch or individually.

 For 1D (test_DEIM, test_predictive), generating by batch or individual is fine.
-For all others models, generating individually is recommended due to the long GPU training time.
+For all other models, generating individually is recommended due to the long GPU training time.

 TO TRAIN/GENERATE DATA BY BATCH (SUPPRESSES PLOTS AND OUTPUT):